 Please note: All fields that are 100% black will receive a double colour application.
 All fields that are laid out in 100% opaque white are printed twice.
 White must be named HPI White and must be a solid colour.

-DPI stands for “dots per inch” and is the resolution in print.
+DPI stands for “dots per inch” and describes the resolution in print.
 During the printing process, printed images are converted into small dots (rasterised).
-In order for us to be able to print the print image in the best possible quality, your print file should meet some minimum requirements with regard to resolution:
+In order for us to be able to print the printing image in the best possible quality, your print file should meet some minimum requirements with regard to resolution:

 Minimum resolution: 250 dpi